CHEQ HOMEPAGE

 Our AI-powered insights product, Wisor, struggled with visibility.
 Users perceived its homepage banner as an external advertisement, leading to low click-through rates.

-We moved the Wisor insights directly onto the homepage, placing them right below the Bento layout.
-By integrating a "Wisor Insight" card into the flow of the homepage, we changed its perception from an ad to a core CheQ feature.
-This simple change led to a 12% increase in visits to Wisor in the first week.
+We moved Wisor insights directly onto the homepage, placing them below the Bento layout.
+By integrating a "Wisor Insight" card into the homepage feed, we changed its perception from an external advertisement to a core CheQ feature.

 The most valuable Chip redemption options, such as purchasing gift cards and vouchers, were buried deep within the rewards section, making them difficult for users to discover.